Table of Contents

 When a task is closed, it is hidden from the board.

-There are two different ways to close a task, from the task drop-down menu on the board:
+There are two ways to close a task:

-Or from the task sidebar menu in the task detail view:
+- From the task sidebar menu in the task detail view:

-Tasks can be linked together with pre-defined relationships:
+Tasks can be linked together with predefined relationships:

-This is also possible to link tasks across projects.
+It is also possible to link tasks across projects.

 The default relationships are:

-Those labels can be changed in the application settings.
+These labels can be changed in the application settings.

 Each movement of a task between columns is recorded in the database.